TallKite/linnstrument-firmware/README.md

 #  MAIN MENU

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can simply tap it.
-On a LinnStrument 200, you can also tap the green button in column 17.
+On a LinnStrument 200, you can also tap the light blue button in column 17.

 Main menu, *LONG-PRESS EACH BUTTON* to see its function

   col 2) Per-split column offset (OFF, 2 to 8)

-  col 4) Per-split row offset (OFF, -25 to 25, NOVR = no overlap)
+  col 4) Per-split row offset (OFF, NOVR = no overlap, 0 to 25, swipe up/down for positive/negative offsets)

   col 6) Per-split non-microtonal settings

     row 1) Show custom light pattern (OFF, A, A#, B, A', A#', B')

-    rows 2-5) (reserved for future use)
+    rows 2-4) (reserved for future use)

   col 8) Global non-microtonal settings